saisankp/Scalable-P2P-Protocol/README.md

 Everything should already be setup with the use of the virtual environment `env`, so you only need to activate this virtual environment.
 If anything goes wrong, choose commands from `setup.sh` to fix any issues.

 # Execution
 There are multiple ways of running the code to see the value it brings.
+The Raspberry Pi's we used are provided to us by SCSS (School of Computer Science and Statistics) at Trinity College Dublin through a ssh connection with macneill.

 ## 1. Regular execution across various Raspberry Pi's
-Here is a scenario that utilises all 5 devices our system uses (which have 8 sensors/actuators each) and shows how each device communicates with each other across multiple Raspberry Pi's
+Here is a scenario that utilises all 5 devices our system uses (which have 8 sensors/actuators each) and shows how each device communicates with each other across multiple Raspberry Pi's.

 ![Regular execution](assets/img/regular-execution.png)